About Altoona

 Altoona also appeals to a smaller group of Twin Cities buyers who want a more affordable suburban lifestyle.
 For those buyers, the tradeoff usually comes down to getting more home for the money while still staying connected to a larger regional market.

 A few things are worth knowing before you move: Altoona has its own school district, property taxes run higher than some nearby communities, and newer construction can move quickly.
-Going in informed makes a real difference.
+If you're new to buying in Wisconsin, here's how the process works — going in informed makes a real difference.

 Worth knowing: Wisconsin uses an Offer to Purchase instead of a Purchase Agreement.
 If you're coming from out of state or a larger metro, understanding that early can save time and frustration.